310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/kanata_1.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Kanata v2 %}
-            umm… you will make a [manual] for me, in order to do a proper [food reportage]…?
+            umm… you will prepare a [manual] for me, in order to do a proper [food reportage]…?

-            that would be most helpful…♪ but [do not] push yourself, okay?
+            that would be most helpful…♪ but [no] pushing yourself, okay?
 			{% endbubble %}
         </div>
     </div>